Fitting ODE models of tear film breakup: Discussion

 The DEWS II Diagnostic Methodology report \cite{wolffsohnTFOSDEWS2017} recommended using non-invasive TBUT to help diagnose DED rather than fluorescein due the variations induced by the latter \cite{mengherEffectFLonTBU1985,choReliabilityTear1992,choTearBreakup1998}.
 The utility of each type of method is still an active area of research \cite{mooiMinimizeFL2017,paughDEDandTBUTmethods2019,speakmanDiagnosticUtilityNITBUT2022}.
-Many of these approaches average the results of two or three measurements, and may eliminate outlying values, as suggested by Cho et al \cite{choReliabilityTear1992} and many others.
+Many of these approaches average the results of two or three measurements, and may eliminate outlying values, as suggested by Cho et al.\ \cite{choReliabilityTear1992} and many others.
 Recent efforts have tried to automate TBUT determination \cite{suTearFilm2018} and DED diagnosis \cite{remeseiroCASDESComputerAided2016}.
-We note that our approach is not aimed at using TBUT as a method for diagnosis; we are refining the use of FL imaging to yield the mechanism driving thinning and TBU for \emph{many} instances in each normal subject.
-We are attempting to find the distribution of what can occur within normal subjects, and there appears to be significant variability within each subject.
-Prior studies do not appear to have studied this variation of the TBU instances themselves.
+The study of Segev et al.\ \cite{SegevDynamicAssessment2020} found breakup times based on mean values of aqueous layer thickness from two 40s trials separated by 45 min on average.
+We note that our approach is not aimed at using TBUT as a method for diagnosis; we are refining the use of FL imaging to yield the mechanism driving thinning and TBU for \emph{many} instances in each healthy subject.
+We are attempting to find the distribution of what can occur within healthy subjects, and there appears to be significant variability within each subject and even within a single trial.
+We are unaware of prior studies that investigated within-subject TBU variability.
 This basic science data may have clinical application in classifying subjects based on their thinning and/or TBU characteristics.

 Some studies have noted and tried to exploit the distributions of tear film parameters to distinguish between subjects.
-An example is Bai et al \cite{baiTFLLwithOptical} where optical microscopy is used to measure the LL thickness for normals and several conditions related to meibomian gland dysfunction.
+An example is Bai et al \cite{baiTFLLwithOptical} where optical microscopy is used to measure the LL thickness for healthy subjects and several conditions related to meibomian gland dysfunction.
 The distribution of LL thickness over a small area is analyzed for each subject and differences between conditions can be seen from these distributions.

 In this study, we identify parameters and mechanisms for multiple instances of thinning in each subject.
 Those instances present varying amounts of chemical, thermal and mechanical stimuli to the ocular surface.
 The mechanism by which those stimuli are sensed or received, and the role of that perception in DED, is a matter of ongoing research \cite{dewsIIPain}.
 Various neural receptors are thought to play important roles in sensing these different stimuli: chemical \cite{dewsIIPain}, thermal \cite{parraHyperosmAndCold2014,hirataHyperosmAndCold2014,situTFInstabilityResponses2019}, and mechanical \cite{awisi-gyauChangesCorneal2019,belmontePainDrynessItch2019}.
 While our work here cannot directly address such questions, we believe that quantifying the stimulus at the ocular surface can only help to clarify such processes.